Go to Homepage

 Send us your Feedback / Letter to the Editor

 Travellers will whiz through the airport in record time – just two minutes with hand luggage and a firm stride.
 From here, metered taxi transfers to most Mactan resorts will be in the region of 100-150 pesos.
 With an exchange rate of US$1 = P48, this will not pinch unduly.
 Several hotels operate shuttle bus services too.
 The international departure tax at the airport is P550 and the domestic departure tax P200.
-Departure, like arrival, is friendly, hassle free, and devoid of the lines and chaos of Manila.
+Departure, like arrival, is cheerful, hassle free, and devoid of the lines and chaos of Manila, unless there's a friendly coup or gun battle on.

 Hiring a car with driver through Avis (tel: [63-32] 231-0941, 340-5954) at the airport is around P825 for three hours and then P225 for every hour thereafter.
-Self drive will set you back P2,700 per day including insurance.
+Self drive will set you back P3,350 per day for a Toyota Vios or an equivalent.
 Petrol is P23 a litre.
 The car with driver option is mightily recommended as Cebu's chaotic streets and one-ways are not for the faint-hearted.
 An Avis car with driver is more expensive at a resort but your driver will be fairly knowledgeable and conversant in English.
-At the Shangri-La the rate is P1,197 for the first three hours and then P422 per hour.
-If carting a larger family around, a Nova costs P1,726 for the first three hours and P585 per hour.
+At the Shangri-La the rate is P1,259 for the first three hours and then P530 per hour.
 For drives to remoter spots on the island rates are higher.
 Friends Rent-A-Car (tel: 340-5729) is a cheaper option.

 Cebuanos (as the residents are termed) are a terrific lot.
 Laid back, friendly, accommodating, chatty and hospitable, they will charm and entertain you relentlessly.
 Everyone has time.
 Lots of it.